All Episodes

 She said another member of the grand jury brought a newspaper into the room every day and pointed out stories about their investigation, though she herself avoided news coverage to maintain an open mind.

-The district attorney on her own, Fanny Willis needs to say this she she is now ruined all the work of this special grand jury.
+You know, what is the district attorney, the district attorney on her own, Fanny Willis, needs to say this, she has now ruined all the work of the special grand jury because none of this should be admissible.

-That there's no way that anybody mentioned uh would have any any chance at all whatsoever to get an impartial jury in any any future indictment of a real grand jury.
+There's no way that anybody mentioned would have any chance at all whatsoever to get an impartial jury in any future indictment of a real grand jury.

 And Trump is right.